 Canada’s Visa Application Explained in 5 Simple Steps

 Do you want to live in a place that embraces all cultures, offers excellent education and job opportunities?
 Well, then Canada is for you.
 Thousands of people have made the move.
 If you want to be next, the most important thing you will need is a Canadian visa.
 To see if you can make your way to this liberal country, you will need to know how to navigate Canada's visa application process.
-Find out how to apply for your visa in just six easy steps.
+Find out how to apply for your visa in just five easy steps.

 1.Choose the Correct Program for You